BharatKumarG/nodejs-cicd-assignment/README.md

-# Node.js Hello World Application Final
+# Node.js Hello World Application Realtime

 ## Description
 A simple Node.js application that prints "Hello, World!" and includes a CI/CD pipeline for containerization and deployment to Kubernetes.